SpencerJobe/MicroEngine/README.md

 controls or on mobile devices.
 See the [buttons](#buttons) section in the appendix for more information.

-The MicroEngine supports 8 colors.
+MicroEngine supports 8 colors.
 These colors are referenced by an index 0 thru 7.
 See the [colors](#colors) section in the appendix for details.

+MicroEngine supports a constant resolution of 160 by 120 pixels.
+The display will scale based on the platform.
+Check out the [Screen](#screen) section in the appendix for more details.
+There is one font supported, see the [Font](#Font) section in the appendix for more details.

-The MicroEngine supports basic drawing commands and one sprite drawing command.
+MicroEngine supports basic drawing commands and one sprite drawing command.
 Sprites are stored as 2D JavaScript arrays of single-digit numbers 0-7.
 Graphics commands are listed under _Graphics_ in the [Commands](#commands) section.

-The MicroEngine supports retro sound effects with the [play](#play-length-hertz-wave-) command.
-You can specify the duration, frequency, and basic sound wave type.
+MicroEngine supports retro sound effects with the [play](#play-channel-speed-voice-loop.notes-) command.
+MicroEngine supports 4 audio channels with several different voices for sound effects and music.
+Audio commands are listed under _Audio_ in the [Commands](#commands) section.
-The MicroEngine does not provide any music functionality.

-The MicroEngine supports a constant resolution of 160 by 120 pixels.
-The display will scale based on the platform.
-Check out the [Screen](#screen) section in the appendix for more details.
+See the [Audio](#Audio) section of the Appendix for additional information.

 &nbsp;